The Risk of Staying in Control

 The greater risk may not be moving power too quickly.
 It may be holding power too long.

+This is why localisation cannot stop at better partnership practice.
 Better practice matters.
-It can reduce harm, improve relationships and create more honest ways of working.
+It can reduce harm and improve relationships.
 But it is not the same as power moving.

+The test is more direct.
 Can local organisations influence the work before it is designed?
 Can they question an international partner without fear of losing funding?
 Can they receive resources that strengthen their own institution, rather than just deliver someone else’s project?
-Can they be treated as people who interpret context, not only as people who collect data from it?
+Are they treated as organisations that interpret context, not only as sources of data from it?

-If power moves only when the conditions are comfortable, then it has not really moved.
+If power moves only when conditions are comfortable, then it has not really moved.
 It has been lent.

 And power lent can always be taken back.